 These bugs usually congregate in groups and are identified by the sooty black mold they coat themselves with.
 Native to Sri Lanka and India, Lobate Lac Scales somehow found their way into Broward County in 1999.
 What makes them harmful to the Everglades is that they destroy a variety of trees and shrubs native to the state.
 Some trees they damage are the coco plum, strangler fig, and wax myrtle.

-No official name is given to these critters, but they have quite a few nicknames such as the Bromeliad Beetle and Mexican Weevil.
+Those critters don’t have an official name.
+They have quite a few nicknames such as the Bromeliad Beetle and Mexican Weevil.
 But they are commonly referred to by many bromeliad enthusiasts as the Evil Weevil.
 The reason why this is one of their many adopted names is that they damage bromeliad trees and cause destructive damage to the Everglades.

 Island Apple Snail